The Rhythm of the Wild: Seven Days on Safari in Kenya

 Arriving in Nairobi, Kenya

 I left Cape Town, South Africa and boarded a five-hour plane flight to the city of Nairobi to what would be the last leg of my year-long travel before heading home.
 My intentions were to experience a safari during the first week, visit a rural school in Kisii, Kenya for several days and the remaining time explore the city of Nairobi.
 At this point, I am a bit tired and am experiencing discomfort in my stomach, most likely caused by anxiety and overeating along with my usual back and joint pains.
 I had to dig deep and muster enough grit and energy to get me through these 18 days, not wanting to miss anything.
 The first 10 days, I juggled several hotels and lodges with the remaining days in a spacious Airbnb apartment to my liking.
-This allowed me to complete the September newsletter before jumping on a plane.
+This allowed me to complete the September’s newsletter before jumping on a plane.

 What else was I able to do?
 Not much other than to plan what the next two months of my stay in the US would look like since I no longer own a home, other than a storage unit.
-But, let us move on to the best part of this story.

 A Safari to Remember…from Savannah to Sunset